 The primary performance criteria of a professional-grade plane, chisel, or handsaw is not how it looks or how much it costs but that it cut extraordinarily well.
 This high degree of sharpness depends on the following three factors:

 1.1 Crystalline Structure of the Steel: The crystalline structure of the completed blade’s steel is the primary determining factor in sharpness since a blade cannot be made sharper than the carbide crystals exposed at the cutting edge will permit.
 If the crystals are large and isolated, instead of small and evenly distributed, sharpness will suffer.
 Impurities like sulfur, phosphorus and silica harm crystal formation.
 Chemicals such as chrome and molybdenum are added to most tool steels nowadays to overcome the negative effects of these impurities, to decrease manufacturing costs, and to eliminate the need for advanced blacksmithing skills.
-But an unfortunate side effect of the steel alloys these additives produce is their tendency to develop large carbide crystal clumps which reduce sharpness.
+But an unfortunate side effect of these additives is the tendency to develop large clumps of carbide crystal in the steel reducing sharpness.

 Consequently, a professional-grade Japanese blade will be made from a pure high-carbon steel like Hitachi Metal’s Shirogami (White-label steel) No.1 and No.2, Aogami (Blue-label steel) No.1 and No.2, or Sweden’s Assab K120 steel.
 See this post for more details.